Attributing the Image with Right Keywords

 • grandson – grandson

-– If you have animals in the image, be sure to mention their names: cat; dog; elephant; spider, etc…
+– If you have animals in the image, do not forget to mention their names: cat; dog; elephant; spider, etc…

 For animals, it is also desirable to add the following keywords: